What is an Estradiol Levels Chart?

 The Estradiol Levels Chart is a straightforward and efficient tool designed to assist healthcare professionals in tracking and interpreting estradiol levels in patients.
 Here's how to use it effectively:

-3. Enter Estradiol Results: Record the patient’s Estradiol (E2) levels in the designated space.
-It’s important to note the measurement units (pg/mL or pmol/L) used in the blood test results.
+Record the patient's Estradiol (E2) levels in the designated space.
+It's important to note the measurement units (pg/mL or pmol/L) used in the blood test results.

-• Monitoring Menstrual Health: For patients experiencing irregular menstrual cycles, this chart helps assess estradiol levels across different phases of the menstrual cycle.
+• Monitoring menstrual health: For patients experiencing irregular menstrual cycles, this chart helps assess estradiol levels across different phases of the menstrual cycle.

 The Estradiol Levels Chart is a versatile and invaluable resource in a healthcare setting.
 It aids in making informed decisions, ensuring patient-specific care, and enhancing the understanding of hormonal health across various medical contexts.

-Research & Evidence
+Research & evidence

 Ranges for estradiol levels at different phases of the menstrual cycle have been widely published, and techniques for measuring serum estradiol levels have been refined and improved since the first published values in the 1950s.

 While the exact values can differ significantly between individuals, the relative estradiol changes throughout the menstrual cycle, such as the mid-cycle estradiol surge, have been consistently reported in journal articles from the 1970s (Korenman et al., 1974; Sherman & Korenman, 1975), 1980s (Hoff et al., 1984), 1990s (Fritz et al., 1992), 2000s (Burger et al., 2007) right up to present day endocrinology textbooks (Strauss & Barbieri, 2018; Taylor et al., 2020).
+The mid-cycle spike in estradiol is largely driven by the luteinizing hormone.

 Therefore, the pattern of estradiol levels throughout the menstrual cycle is a well-researched topic with a wealth of evidence to support its various key features.

-The values presented in this Estradiol Levels Chart resource are taken from Yen & Jaffe’s Reproductive Endocrinology (Strauss & Barbieri, 2019) but are generally consistent with historically reported values.
-Within this textbook, Carmina et al. (2019) give the range of Estradiol concentrations at the mid-cycle surge as 200-500 pg/mL, whereas Heitz et al. (1999) provide the peak values as 778 +/- 255.43 pg/mL, and another earlier study gives the peak values as about 320-520 pg/mL (Korenman et al., 1974).
+The values presented in this Estradiol Levels Chart resource are taken from Yen & Jaffe's Reproductive Endocrinology (Strauss & Barbieri, 2019) but are generally consistent with historically reported values.
+Within this textbook, Carmina et al. (2019) gives the range of Estradiol concentrations at the mid-cycle surge as 200-500 pg/mL, whereas Heitz et al. (1999) provide the peak values as 778 +/- 255.43 pg/mL, and another earlier study gives the peak values as about 320-520 pg/mL (Korenman et al., 1974).

 As such, it is clear that a wide range of values at each stage of the menstrual cycle can be considered normal, and it should be remembered that the values cited in these sources indicate the sample population of each study.
 Individuals may have measurements higher or lower than these ranges without anything pathological necessarily causing these differences.